Import a Base Taxonomy

 The effect of adding a standard import as described above is to add an xs:import element to the new taxonomy file.
 The xs:import element specifies the namespace and location of the imported taxonomy (listing below).

 In the listing above, the schemaLocation attribute specifies that the taxonomy is to be loaded via the Internet.
 But this URI maps, via XMLSpy's catalog mechanism, to a local copy of the US-GAAP taxonomy (that is delivered with your XMLSpy package).

 To locate a locally saved taxonomy, a local address can be used directly to locate the taxonomy.
 Alternatively, a web address can be used which is mapped to a local address via a catalog file.
 Accessing taxonomies from local locations will greatly speed up your work.

-In the example we are creating, we use the US-GAAP 2011 taxonomy.
-This taxonomy has already been imported during the creation of the initial taxonomy.
+Following the steps above, import the US-GAAP 2013 taxonomy as the base taxonomy.
 In the Overview entry helper, take a close look at all the imported taxonomies and referenced linkbases.
 Switch to Text View and look for the xs:import elements.
 In the Main Window of XBRL View, notice that imported concepts are indicated with a gray font color.
 Also notice that the Overview entry helper lists the linkbases and the imported schemas of the US-GAAP taxonomy.

 In the next step, we will set the target namespace of the taxonomy and see how to edit the namespaces of the taxonomy.